e1223-anon/e1223/README.md

 I started out using "vanilla" ExpressJS, but switched to NestJS because of the missing type safety.

 Using another framework makes the project quite a lot more complex but NestJS is modelled to be similar to Angular.

+I'm aware the requests are not being validated...

 ### explicit types hack in tsconfig.json